bradbunce/full-stack-example/README.md

 3. The fully rendered HTML is sent to the client
 4. The client-side JavaScript "hydrates" the HTML, making it interactive

-### Real-Time Updates
+### Flag Updates

-The application uses Server-Sent Events (SSE) to push real-time feature flag updates from the server to the client.
+To see updated flag values, you need to refresh the page or use the LaunchDarkly dashboard to change flag values.
+The application will display the latest flag values on page load.

 ## Feature Flags Used